 - Use your index fingers to press each side of your nostril, about 1/8” from the opening and just under the cheekbones.
 Hold the pressure for 10 seconds.

 - Gently pinch the web of flesh between the index and thumb of your hand.
 Feel for a tender spot just above the “V” of the bones.
 Hold the pressure for 10 seconds and repeat on the other hand.

-If these self-help treatments aren’t enough to relieve your symptoms, give me a call.
+If these self-help treatments aren’t enough to relieve your symptoms, give us a call.
 Acupuncture is stronger than acupressure and will give you more relief.
-Plus I can recommend acupressure points and other self-help tips that are specific to your constitution.
+Plus, we can recommend acupressure points and other self-help tips that are specific to your constitution.
 With a personalized allergy self-help plan you’ll enjoy being outdoors again.